Orcomp/Orc.CollectionValidator/README.md

 	Orc.CollectionValidator.CollectionValidator

 This class provides the fluent-style methods that can be chained together to validate a collection.
-Before writing your own validator, see if you can overload any of those methods.
-Also consider overloading the general-purpose AggregateValidator as it will likely address your requirement.
-If you need to write your own custom specific validator you will need to create it in the
+Before writing your own validator, see if you can overload or reusing any of those methods.
+Also consider reusing the general-purpose AggregateValidator as it will likely address your requirement.
+If you need to write your own custom specific validator then you will need to create it in the

 	Orc.CollectionValidator\SpecificValidators